Fizzyhex/bonelab-bonesnap/README.md

 # 📷 BoneSnap - A BONELAB Code Mod
 [Thunderstore](https://bonelab.thunderstore.io/package/Fizzyhex/BoneSnap) | [GitHub](https://github.com/Fizzyhex/bonelab-bonesnap)

-Take screenshots your game window with ease, with no more 4:3 jpgs and fumbling around blindly for your keyboard.
+Take screenshots your game window with ease, with no more 4:3 jpgs and fumbling around blindly for your keyboard!
 All captures are saved to your clipboard and the UserData\Screenshots folder.

 ## Compatibility

 BoneSnap simply just takes a snapshot of your game window.
-In other words, the tool will work with camera mods (Cinematic Tools, GoPro, MonoDirector)
+In other words, the tool will work with camera mods (Cinematic Tools, GoPro, etc.)

 ## Quality setting